 Jaworzno, Poland: Passive groundwater treatment by bioreactive wall in FUA

 It will apply passive groundwater treatment system: an innovative bioreactive wall with monitoring infrastructure.
 The wall will be placed across the plume of pesticides in the groundwater.
 It will also include microbial inocula for increasing the natural attenuation processes of pollutants biodegradation.

 Stuttgart, Germany: Integral monitoring of remedial measures efficiency in Stuttgart FUA

 Pilot action on establishing the proper monitoring network based on optimization of existing monitoring network in Stuttgart FUA by selection and installation of proper monitoring wells.
 Wells will be located to capture and describe the integral contaminant situation.
-The efficient monitoring network will further enable a reduction of long-term monitoring costs.
-The results of testing and evaluation of a novel and effective integral monitoring network will be transferable to other FUAs.

 Here is the list of deliverables and outputs from the AMIIGA Project